yashika-sv/travel-explorer/README.md

 * 🗺️ View locations on an interactive map
 * ❤️ Save destinations as favorites
 * 📸 Browse destination images
-* 🌙 Explore the website in dark mode
 * 🔎 Search for destinations easily

 The current version contains **9 sample destinations** to demonstrate the concept.
 The platform can be extended in the future by adding many more destinations, attractions, activities, and travel-related information.